kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 ![An image of the H-shaped solution to the catacombs floor puzzle](/assets/images/imgur-dump/CF497Fm.png)
 - Speak to basement computer: 1,1,2,1,2
 - Return to main floor
+- `Level to 12: STR to 23, Persuade to 14, TI to 13, Weapon Focus: Lightsaber, Force Resistance`
+  - See [Force Power Options](#force-power-options) if you're using Drain Life instead of Disable Droid
 - Activate Solo Mode
 - Run/Force Jump to front of temple and enter Massive Door
 - Enter Temple Summit
-- *Force: Cast Knight Valor and Force Resistance*
+- *Force: Cast Valor and Energy/Force Resistance (if you have them)*
 - Speak to and defeat Darth Waifu
-- Choose to remain true to the light side (+10 LSP; 72)
+- Choose to remain true to the light side (+18 LSP; 66, Light-aligned)
   - This is faster than the Dark Side ending, solely because we don't have to bring any party members (cough Bastila cough) along on the Star Forge
 - Hack computer terminal to lower disruptor field
 - Run/Force Jump back to Ebon Hawk
 - The party all talks to you at once
   - If the screen goes black and the cutscene doesn't start, you'll need to reload an Autosave
-  - This can sometimes happen if you skip the first Rakatan Warriors on Lehon; what causes it is not fully understood
+  - This only happens if you skip the first Rakatan Warriors on Lehon, and it's rare if you use stims before North Beach as above
+- **Upgrade Double Lightsaber: Replace Sigil with Solari**
 - Repair hyperdrive on the Ebon Hawk
-- Fly to the Star Forge
+- Fly to the Star Forge (down 1)

 ## The Star Forge

 ### Deck One

-- `Level to 12: Str to 21, Per to 13, Drain Life`
 - Exit the Ebon Hawk
+  - *Force: Cast Knight Speed (and Energy Res if you have it)*
 - Two exciting cutscenes
+- After the cutscene with Malak and his lackey, *Stims: Hyper-Stim Suite with Echani on MC*
 - Go right, then left, Force Jumping to assault droids where possible
-  - When the plasma explosion hits, *Stims: Hyper-Adrenal Alacrity on MC* to preserve speed
+  - For the set of droids after the plasma explosion, just run into the center of them to cause them to step back and let you pass
 - Jedi triplets perish in dramatic cutscene
-- *Force: Recast Knight Speed (or cast Knight Valor)* right before entering Deck 2
+- *Force: Cast Knight Speed, Valor* right before entering Deck 2

 ### Deck Two

-- Another exciting cutscenes
+- Another exciting cutscene
+- *Force: Cast Force Resistance (if you have it) as the first door opens*
-  - You can cast Knight Valor and/or Force Resistance to gain additional protection against Force powers here; there's lots of Dark Jedi here that can potentially use Force Choke/Slow/Plague etc.
+  - There's lots of Dark Jedi here that can potentially use Force Choke/Stasis/Affliction etc
 - Turn right, then left
-- Hack computer terminal: 1,1,5
+- Hack computer terminal: 1,1,5 (-8; 1 Spike extra)
 - Return (with Force Jumps) to take elevator to Command Center

 ### Command Center

 - Then we'll see if Revan can stand against the full fury of the Star Forge! *evil laugh*
 - Run/Force Jump until double doors
-- *Stims/Force: Use Hyper-Stim Suite (minus the already active Alacrity) on MC, Cast Knight Speed and Knight Valor*
-  - These should be your last stims unless you got backups/random drops
+- *Ensure all your stims/Force Powers are still active*
+- `Auto-Level to 13 (if/when possible)`
 - Defeat three Dark Jedi to unseal the door
   - The back one uses Force Wave, which is really annoying; try to take him out first.
 - Darth Waifu fight/conversation
   - Be careful not to spam default action during a conversation; this will skip a phase (a glitch!)
   - Use Flurry for all phases; try to make sure Speed stays active
-  - All conversations can be spammed if you have 13 Persuade
+  - All conversations can be spammed if you've taken the prescribed Persuade points
-  - If you have less than 13 Net Persuade, you can still spare Bastila with the following conversations:
+  - If you messed them up somehow, you can still spare Bastila with the following conversations:
-  - *As a female character*: 2 ...
+    - *As a Female MC*: 2 ...
 2,2,1 ...
 2,2 ...
 1,1,1,2,2,2,1,1,1,1
-  - *As a male character*: 2 ...
+    - *As a Male MC*: 2 ...
 2,2,1 ...
 2,2, ...
 1,1,1,3,2,3,1,1,1,1
 - Green Squadron, moving in
 - Darth Malak shows off by killing Jedi
+- Bash through door
+- *Stims/Force: Reapply any relevant Force Powers/Stims that have faded*
 - Bash through door and exit to Viewing Platform

 ### Viewing Platform

-- *Stims/Force:*
-  - *If your stims wore off, use any that you have left.
-If you bought stims from Eli Gand on Kashyyyk, you should have a full backup set here.*
-  - *Make sure Knight Speed and Knight Valor are active*
 - Darth Malak fight:
+  - First convo: 2
+  - Pause IMMEDIATELY after his lightsaber flourish CS
+    - If he hasn't got a blue aura, use Stasis on him to cancel his Force Immunity and lower his AC by 4
+    - If he's got a blue aura, he's already cast Immunity, so skip the Stasis and just Flurry him
-  - Hit him until he runs to trigger the Dead Jedi CS
+  - Flurry him until he goes non-hostile
+    - You can try to bump him for Sneak Attacks, but he likes to use Force Lightning and doesn't bump easily
-  - Use a medpac before that CS starts
+  - Use a medpac while he's running over to start the popsicle CS
+  - If you canceled his Force Immunity during phase one, use Stasis to start phase two and lower his AC
+  - Flurry Malak until he's at roughly half health
+    - You want to do this now in case his AC is lowered by the saved Stasis
-  - Use Drain Life to release the remaining seven Dead Jedi
+  - Use Disable Droid (or Drain Life) to release the remaining seven Dead Jedi
   - Kill Malak once and for all

 ## Version History